Cynfinitely/Cynfinitely/README.md

 - <b>CynSeat</b>

   - Click here to go : [CynSeat](https://github.com/Cynfinitely/cynseat)
+  - Currently, it serves more than 200 users and NGOs.
   - Cynseat is a ticket booking application built with Next.js and TypeScript.
 It provides a user-friendly interface for customers to browse and purchase tickets for various events.

 - <b>Oxford Library</b>